Top

 Many people have a wrong perception of the rainy season (May to

-rather unusual.
-Very often sun and rain change in short intervals.
-The
+is rather unusual.
+Very often sun and rain change in short

 The danger of Malaria is generally greater in the rainy season.